-Libraries receiving awards through the Public Library Construction Grant Program are required, as per NYS Education Law 273-a and Commissioner’s Regulation 90.12, to begin construction within 180 days of award announcement.
+Libraries receiving awards through the State Aid for Library Construction Program are required, as per NYS Education Law 273-a and Commissioner’s Regulation 90.12, to begin construction within 180 days of award announcement.
 Official announcements of 2009-2010 awards were made on March 16, 2010.
 Libraries have 3 years to complete their projects.
 For projects funded in 2009-2010, the final completion date is June 30, 2012.

 Since 2007-2008, a total of $1,717,414 has been awarded for 24 projects involving the installation of alternative energy resources.
 Some of the projects involve new library buildings or buildings with substantial additions, but many are for existing buildings with no physical expansions involved.